cs1302uga/cs1302-ce14/README.md

    ```

 ### Exercise Steps

+1. **Compile all of the supplied code,** specifiying `bin` as the default package for
+   compiled code.

 1. Create and checkout a branch called `genericize` to perform
    the work related to this checkpoint.
 You can do this using
    the following command: